JayaPrakas/Data_scientist_udacity_capstone/README.md

 ## Project Description

  This project, given an image of a dog, will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
+ Details of input data used is given below in instructions.

 ## Project motivation